-New Ocleans is possibly the best planned city in the Llained States, with all problems summing from orban planning and development errors of recent decade: Ellorts must be made to correct these errors through pro-active planning and design, and new properts must be evaluated for their impact on the surviving superts of the historic plan that has served the city so well.
+New Orleans is possibly the best uned city in the United States, with all problems summing from orban plas aing and development errors of recent decade: Elforts must be made to correct these errors through pro-active planning and design, and new proposals must be evaluated for their impact on the surviving aspects of the historic plan that has served the city so well.

-The City Planning Department must be adequately funded as a priority, and must have security from year to year that needs will be met.
+The City Planning Department musi be adequately funded as a priority, and must have security from year to year that noods will be met.

-Additionally, since the appearance of the city is a factor in economic development and quality of life, adequafaulting must be allocated to maintenanc of parks, nostral grounds, sanitation, little collection, and streets.
+Additionally, since the appearance e the city is a factor in economic development and quality of life, adequat funding must be allocated to mainte of parks, neutral grounds, sanitation, litte collection, and press.

-Major Inner-Čity Trouble Spots
+Major Inner-City Trouble Spots

 In certain areas of the city there is major decline, disinvestment, deterioration and demolition.
-Solutions can be undertaken that build on the remaining historic architecture, inner-est location and convenience, and diversity.
-Attracting humenwhers of all income levels, attracting major investment for residential development of all income levels, design review, paving of stress and providing increased police protoctio will stimulate business and other economic development in these areas.
+Solutions can be undertaken that build on the remaining historic architecture, inner-cit location and convenience, and diversity.
+Attracting homeswaters of all income levels. attracting major investment for residential development of all income levels, design review, paving of streets and providing increased police protoctio will stimulate business and other economic development in these areas.